Kobzol/surveys/surveys/2024-annual-survey/questions.md

 >
 > This question assess hiring sentiment.
 Although there is intrinsic uncertainty, it is easy to answer and forward looking.
 > It will also be interesting to see what the demand for Rust skills from companies is over time.

-### Please share your assessment of the following statements on Rust employment

-Type: matrix (optional)

-Statements:

-- It is easy for junior programmers to find jobs that use Rust for the majority of programming
-- It is easy for senior programmers to find jobs that use Rust for the majority of programming
-- Existing Rust jobs are attractive

-Rating:

-- Agree
-- Neither agree nor disagree
-- Disagree

-> **justification**
->
-> The flip side of the question asking whether the respondent's company plans on hiring Rust developers, we
-> want to know how respondents feel the level of demand for and quality of Rust jobs are.

 ## Your opinions about Rust